Weather satellite detects record-cold cloud temperature of minus-168 degrees

 Whatever the case, something bizarre is going on.

-“There have been as many [super cold cloud tops] in the last 3 years as in the 13 before that,” Proud wrote.
+“There have been as many [super-cold cloud tops] in the last 3 years as in the 13 before that,” Proud wrote.